noreplydev/antimodules/README.md

 ```

 ## Contributing
 If you want to contribute to antimodules feel free to open a pull request.
+Feel free to contact me via email or linkedin (available on https://cristian-sanchez.me).